isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery.rst

 *********************************************
 Saving Query Results in other BigQuery Tables
 *********************************************
-You can easily save Query results in intermediate tables in your project, allowing others to view and use them as you need.
+You can easily save Query results in intermediate tables in your project, allowing others to view and use them.
 Details from Google on how to do that is `here <https://cloud.google.com/bigquery/bigquery-web-ui>`_.
 If your query gets too complex it can take too long to run.
-Creating intermediate result tables is a good method to the same result cost and time effectively.
+Creating intermediate result tables can be a good approach to obtain the same result more quickly and at a lower cost.

 *****************************
 For Additional Google Support
 *****************************
-Google provides its users with a detailed explanation of Big Query and how it works.
+Google provides its users with a detailed explanation of BigQuery and how it works.

  -https://cloud.google.com/bigquery/what-is-bigquery